 I bought a used book for a dollar at a garage sale and I cut out colorful pictures of animals.

-Then on a video chat, my husband and I sing Old McDonald.
+Then on a video chat, my husband and I would sing Old McDonald.
 When we come to the part that says, “And on that farm he had a DOG, ee-ii-ee-ii-oo!” we hold our iPad close to the picture of the dog for that section of the song (see below).
 Then it’s on to another animal.

 Other songs and poems.